publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptIII/ch41/m__us_usc_t38_s4107.md

         (1) specification, by State and by age group, of the numbers of eligible veterans, disabled veterans, special disabled veterans, eligible persons, recently separated veterans (as defined in [section 4211(6) of this title][/us/usc/t38/s4211/6]), and servicemembers transitioning to civilian careers who registered for assistance with, or who are identified as veterans by, the public employment service system and, for each of such categories, the numbers referred to and placed in permanent and other jobs, the numbers referred to and placed in jobs and job training programs supported by the Federal Government, the number who received intensive services, and the number who received some, and the number who received no, reportable service;

-        (2) a comparison of the rate of entered employment (as determined in a manner consistent with State performance measures applicable under section 136(b) of the Workforce Investment Act of 1998) for each of the categories of veterans and persons described in paragraph (1) of this subsection with such rate of entered employment (as so determined) for nonveterans of the same age groups registered for assistance with the public employment system in each State;
+        (2) a comparison of the rate of entered employment (as determined in a manner consistent with State performance measures applicable under section 136(b)  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of the Workforce Investment Act of 1998) for each of the categories of veterans and persons described in paragraph (1) of this subsection with such rate of entered employment (as so determined) for nonveterans of the same age groups registered for assistance with the public employment system in each State;

         (3) any determination made by the Secretary during the preceding fiscal year under [section 4106 of this title][/us/usc/t38/s4106] or subsection (a)(2) of this section and a statement of the reasons for such determination;